 3. Research The Company

-Before you finalise your list of skills, you should research the company you are applying to for any subtle clues about the soft skills they prefer.
+Before you finalize your list of skills, you should research the company you are applying to for any subtle clues about the soft skills they prefer.
 The best way to do this is to get a good understanding of the company culture.
 A smaller company that has a casual and relaxed culture will most likely value entrepreneurial skills like self motivation, initiative, problem solving and being adaptive to change.
 A larger company with a more formal culture would value project management, teamwork, leadership and often presentation skills.

 4. Match Your Work Experiences To The Job Description